gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 set_probability!(X_T, ["healthy", "positive"], 0.1)
 ```

-We add the probability matrices into the influence diagram as follows.
+We add the probability matrices into the influence diagram using a for-loop.

 ```julia
 for i in 1:N-1